rouenlee29/about-me/_posts/2021-01-21-functions-are-not-ugly.md

 f(x) = x + 2
 ```

-The equation above is enough to intimidate and bore many people, and the purpose of this article is to show that there is a beautiful and ridiculously simple concept behind it.
+The equation above is enough to intimidate and bore many people, and this article aims to show the beautiful and ridiculously simple concept behind it.
 We often encounter this concept in our daily lives, but because it is so straightforward and obscure, we fail to notice it.

 The concept is *mapping*.
 So, what is a mapping?
 When you think of _maps_, you think of diagram that brings you from one place to another, say, from Berlin to Amsterdam.
 That's what mapping does - it brings you from one thing to another.